mpaglia0/Static-Comments-Plus/README.md

 >:warning: a PHP capable hosting server is needed!

-This plugin allows you to add static comments to an article.
+This plugin allows you to add static comments to articles.

 By default the plugin looks for the comments of each article in a local file named ``Pelican_root_dir/comments/{slug}.md/.rst``, where ``{slug}`` is the value of the slug tag for the article.
-The comments file should be formatted using ``markdown`` (.md) or ``reST`` (.rst).
+The comment files should be formatted using ``markdown`` (.md) or ``reST`` (.rst).

-The comment will be delivered to your mailbox (a PHP capable server needed) and you have to add it manually to the a.m. file.
+Each comment will be delivered to your mailbox (a PHP capable server needed) and you have to add it manually to the a.m. file.
 Basically it is the same logic of a moderation queue...

 The plugin can be activated setting the parameter ``STATIC_COMMENTS_PLS`` to ``True``.